‘Outlander’ Star Sam Heughan Honored In A Tattoo, Supports Independent Scotland?

 — #TeamSam (@teamsamheughan) March 16, 2017

-Finally, according to The Scotsman, Outlander star Sam Heughan recently paid a visit to his alma mater to recall his acting roots and to inspire the students who were hoping to get into acting, as well.
+Finally, according to the Scotsman, Outlander star Sam Heughan recently paid a visit to his alma mater to recall his acting roots and to inspire the students who were hoping to get into acting, as well.
 The star recently stopped by the Royal Conservatoire of Scotland to speak to the next generation of performers, and he gave them some solid advice on acting (and how to perfect their craft) and how to get into the entertainment industry.

 This was all part of a campaign by the university to recruit new students, and to inspire others.